aeonSolutions/PCB-Prototyping-Catalogue/custom_PCB/README.md

 - closed hardware licencing: uses traditional copyright licensing, this means your custom PCB design cannot be fabricated by someone else.

 both, open and closed licenses can be protected with Patenting.
+Non disclousure agreements are also available as an option.
+Contact me for more info.

 <br />
 <br />